 Since God is everywhere and in all things, everything we experience is actually a communication from God.
 This includes our inner thoughts and feelings.
 Even negative thoughts and feelings - heaviness, lack of enthusiasm, depression and the like - are from God.
 Everything you hear, see, or experience in life, whether from people you know or from complete strangers, is a call to you from God.
 Even unclear or contradictory messages are sent with a purpose: to give us choice and free will in order to test us.
-The way to sort out which messages we should follow and which we should ignore is by evaluating everything in the light of Torah teaching.
+The way to interpret these messages from God and to understand which we need to follow and which we must ignore is through evaluating everything in the light of Torah teaching.

 Faith in God includes faith in the Tzaddikim whom God sends into this world to teach us how to transcend our lowly state and fulfil l our spiritual destiny.
 Not only must we accept that God gave the Torah to Moses on Sinai; we must also acknowledge that God sends wise men in every age to lift us out of our exile and teach us the true path in life.

 © AZAMRA INSTITUTE 5767 - 2006-7 All rights reserved